 Wi-Fi parameters can be configured via WBM and local settings.
-You can activate or deactivate Wi-Fi Network access and set up new Wi-Fi networks that is added to Stored Wi-Fi networks, to be used by the phone.
+You can activate or deactivate Wi-Fi network access and set up new Wi-Fi networks that is added to Stored Wi-Fi networks, to be used by the phone.

-Wi-Fi connection with encryption type WPA2-PSK with pre-shared key using AES are characterized as secure Network.
-The supported authentication protocols are the following:
+Wi-Fi connection with encryption type WPA2-PSK with pre-shared key using AES are characterized as secure network.
+Only the EAP-TLS authentication protocol is supported.